 - 2 bottle holders (except size 47 bicycles on which only one can be placed)

-- 3 types of pedals can be installed at no extra charge: Look KEO, Shimano SPD SL or Shimano SPD
+- Pedals: Our rental bikes come without pedals.
+Either bring your own pedals or specify your needs (2 weeks before departure at the latest).
+We can install 3 types of pedals at no extra charge: Look KEO easy, Shimano SPD SL or Shimano SPD

 *Bike “consumables” (tyres, tubes, brake pads, cables) are included in the rental price.
 Only parts and components that are broken due to a crash and/or misuse will be charged.
 In the event of bike loss or theft, a fixed fee will be charged (2200 € for the Standard model, 3590 € for the Premium and Electric models)